eddwebster/football_analytics/README.md

 *    [McKay Johns YouTube channel](https://www.youtube.com/channel/UCmqincDKps3syxvD4hbODSg);
 *    [soccer_analytics GitHub repo](https://github.com/CleKraus/soccer_analytics) by CleKraus - a Python project that facilitates the starting point for analytics
 *    [Python for Fantasy Football series](http://www.fantasyfutopia.com/python-for-fantasy-football-introduction/) by [Fantasy Futopia](https://twitter.com/FantasyFutopia) ([Thomas Whelan](https://twitter.com/tom_whelan)).
 This series covers the basics of working with data in Python, working with APIs and parsing StatsBomb JSON data, scraping data using Beautifulsoup and Selenium, and Machine Learning with scikit-learn and XGBoost,  See GitHub repo for all code [[link](https://github.com/twhelan22/python-for-fantasy-football)];
+*    [Football Data Visualizations - Passing Networks](https://www.dzialowski.eu/football-data-visualisations/) by [Karol Działowski](https://github.com/karlosos/) - a great blog post on how to create passing networks from first principles, using Opta Event data acquired from WhoScored.
+This data is then visualised using matplotlib.
 *    [Tech how-to: build your own Expected Goals model](https://www.scisports.com/tech-how-to-build-your-own-expected-goals-model/) by [Jan Van Haaren](https://twitter.com/JanVanHaaren) and [SciSports](https://twitter.com/SciSportsNL).
 See the Bitbucket repository for all code [[link](https://bitbucket.org/scisports/ssda-how-to-expected-goals/src)]; and
 *    [`Football-Analytics-With-Python`](https://github.com/Slothfulwave612/Football-Analytics-With-Python) by [Anmol Durgapal](https://twitter.com/slothfulwave612).